Generate and Export Gerber File in Altium Designer: the Language of PCB Manufacturing

 Setup Options Tabs

-- Layers - Here you can specify which layers to plot and mirror, as well as which mechanical layers to add.
+- Layer - Here you can specify which layer to plot and mirror, as well as which mechanical layer to add.

-- Drill Drawing - This provides options for including and setting up drill drawings.
+- NC Drill Drawing - This provides options for including and setting up nc drill drawings.

 - Apertures - You can specify which apertures to include as well as dimensions here.
 Apertures may be embedded, which is the default for RS-274X, and includes all apertures from the design.
 Alternatively, you have the flexibility to have more control over setting aperture options.